 18. You are demanding or controlling of your partner

 This is another sign of relationship anxiety that can be related to a mismatch in attachment style.
-People with insecure attachment will often act controlling towards their partner.
-The controlling behavior is often possessive and jealous, and stems from personal insecurities and insecurities about the relationship.
+People with an insecure attachment style will often act controlling toward their partner.
+The controlling behavior is often possessive and jealous and stems from personal insecurities, especially about the relationship.
 Addressing your attachment issues will help you cope with your general relationship anxiety.

 19. Sex-related anxiety

-Becoming sexually intimate with your partner is often a source of anxiety for people in a new relationship.
-Heck, intimacy is scary!
-But as you explore sexual intimacy as a couple, these feelings of sex-related anxiety should subside.
-If they don’t subside, this is a sign that you are experiencing relationship anxiety.
-Coping with sex-related anxiety will require you to be open and honest with your partner about what is causing the anxiety so that you can work through it together, making sure the sexual intimacy is pleasurable for you both.
+Becoming sexually intimate with your partner can cause some anxiety in a new relationship for sure!
+But as you explore sexual intimacy as a couple, these feelings of anxiety should subside.
+If they don’t, it could be a sign that you are experiencing relationship anxiety.
+Be open and honest with your partner about what’s causing the anxiety so that you can work through it together, making sure the sexual intimacy is pleasurable for you both.

 20. Keeping secrets

 Trust and honesty are important pillars of any romantic relationship.
-If you are keeping secrets from your partner, you are undermining these pillars and jeopardizing the relationship.
 Secret-keeping is a sign of relationship anxiety.
 Coping with it will require you to be honest with your partner and to create an open dialogue about communication.

 Managing different types of relationship anxiety is often easier said than done, especially when it requires dealing with deep-seated insecurities and/or past relationship trauma.
-Relish is a relationship coaching app that you and your partner can use to help address relationship anxiety as a team with the help of an expert relationship coach.
+If you need a little help working through them, Relish is a relationship coaching app that you and your partner can use!
+You’ll be able to address relationship anxiety as a team with the help of an expert relationship coach.